Beshr-Sofi/project/README.md

 # project
-make a connect 4 game
+make a project to learn github